alpayH/rigorous/Agent1_Peer_Review/README.md

   - Reproduce results based on available code and data?
   - Help us aggregate a database of publicly available preprint, reviews, and final manuscripts for a RAG System.

 **Share your feedback**: Submit an issue with your ideas and suggestions.
+We want to know what kind of feedback you find useful, what is useless, and what you would expect in an ideal review report!

 ## Agent Structure